πŸ“š Assignment

 4. Be able to write a short report explaining the paper, the results, and the code.

-• A short report (4-5 pages max) with the NeurIPS format.
+• A short report (5 pages max) with the NeurIPS format.
+Use the template at this link (download it and use it locally, or create a copy on Overleaf).
 The report should include:

 • A summary of the paper (1-2 pages).